 Our goal is to keep you moving.
 See what transportation projects are planned and underway in Omaha.

-This street carries less traffic than it was designed for, making it a strong candidate for a redesign that better matches current use.
-The proposed changes will reconfigure the existing four-lane roadway into three lanes: two for through-traffic, a center turn lane, and new dedicated bike lanes.
-This update is intended to slow speeds, reduce crashes and conflict points, improve transit access, and expand bike network connectivity—creating a safer, more efficient corridor for all users, without significantly impacting traffic flow.
+The planned changes will remove the existing four-lane roadway markings and restripe the road for three lanes: two for through-traffic, a shared center turn lane, and new dedicated bike lanes.
+This update is intended to encourage slower speeds, reduce crashes and conflict points, improve transit access, and expand bike network connectivity—creating a safer, more efficient corridor for all users, without significantly impacting traffic operations.

 The City of Omaha is making safety improvements along Woolworth and 32nd Avenues to support safer speeds and enhance mobility for everyone walking, biking, or driving.
 These updates align with the City’s Vision Zero goal to eliminate traffic deaths and serious injuries by 2045.